 The ferry’s name is called Aoshima (あおしま), the same as how the Japanese call the island.

-As there are only around five people (as of 2021) living on the island, and because the island isn’t developed as a tourist attraction, there are only two services for departing and returning from Ao Island.
+As only around five people (as of 2021) live on the island, and because the island isn’t developed as a tourist attraction, there are only two services for departing and returning from Ao Island.

 |Departing from Nagahama (長浜港)||Arriving at Ao Island (青島港)||Departing from Ao Island (青島港)||Arriving at Nagahama (長浜港)|